Nachox07/wp-ftp-backup/README.md

 # wp-ftp-backup
-Function that allows you to upload files inside Wordpress uploads folder to a FTP or CDN with a cron job
+Script that allows you to upload files inside Wordpress uploads folder to a FTP or CDN with a cron job.
+Basically this puts all the new files the day which the script is executed.

 Usage: `php ./wp-ftp-backup.php up`